williamalexakis/phase/README.md

 Phase compiles programs into a compact bytecode instruction set, executed by a handwritten stack-based VM.

-Each instruction operatoes on a shared stack and uses a small and predictable opcode set.
+Each instruction operates on a shared stack and uses a small and predictable opcode set.

 **This source code**:
 ```c